Samantha

 Samantha then sends her public key \( pk = (n, v) \) to Victor.

-Because Samantha know the value of \( v \) and \( \phi(n) \) she can easily compute the secret signing exponent \( s \) with the extended Euclidean algorithm.
+Because Samantha knows the values of \( v \) and \( \phi(n) \), she can easily compute the secret signing exponent \( s \) using the extended Euclidean algorithm.

 Victor uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).

-If nobody has tampered with the content of the message Victor get the same fingerprint as Samantha.
+If nobody has tampered with the content of the message, Victor will obtain the same fingerprint as Samantha.

 Victor verifies the signature \( \sigma \) of the fingerprint \( \mathcal{H}(m) \).

-If the two computed values are equals, the message was signed by Samantha and nobody has tampered with the content of the message.
+If the two computed values are equal, the message was signed by Samantha and no one has tampered with its content.

 Victor